mattjmorrison/mattjmorrison.github.io/_posts/2011-11-09-agile-crusade-12.markdown

-Fairly recently we added some monitors in our common development area that displays all of our bilds on one monitor and scrolls through each build individually (to show more details for each build) on the other (see above).
+Fairly recently we added some monitors in our common development area that displays all of our builds on one monitor and scrolls through each build individually (to show more details for each build) on the other monitor.
-We also recently got some new (awesome) laptops for our development machines and added a third pairing station in our development area (see left and below).
+We also recently got some new (awesome) laptops for our development machines and added a third pairing station in our development area.

 We also did a bit of redecorating.
 We raised some desks to standing height (like the rest of our desks) for both our build display monitors and a dedicated IE testing machine (see below).
-We also added some shelves four our growing library of technical books.
+We also added some shelves for our growing library of technical books.

 Our team has grown quite a bit recently also.
-When I first started there was myself and 2 other developers working on our project, now we have 3 Full time web developers, 1 part time web developer, 1 half web developer / half manager, 3 developers who have been primarily supporting the legacy system who are recently getting more involved with web development.
+When I first started there was myself and 2 other developers working on our project, now we have 3 full time web developers, 1 part time web developer, 1 half web developer / half manager, and 3 developers who have been primarily supporting the legacy system who are recently getting more involved with web development.